paolofalcoruegg/opti/README.md

-DE4 Opti Coursework 2018/19: Code Submission
+DE4 Opti Coursework: Code Submission (Bea Lopez-Neira, Paolo Rüegg)
 ============

-Please find the code, report and tutorials for our (Bea Lopez-Neira, Paolo Rüegg) team's optimisation project.
+Please find the code, report and tutorials for our team's optimisation project in this repository.

 The code runs in Python 3.X and has the following dependencies: